izunwaonu/viet_address_extractor/README.md

 ### 4. Run the Evaluation

-To test and evaluate your solution, run the command:
+To test and evaluate the solution, run the command:

 ```bash
 python test_runner.py
 ```

-This will execute your extractor and export results into an Excel file.
+This will execute the extractor and export results into an Excel file.

 ---